JJNIGHTKING/CTC-NET/README.md

 ## 2. Prepare data
 - The datasets and the original version of codes we used are provided by TransUnet's authors.
 Please go to ["./datasets/README.md"](datasets/README.md) for details, or please send an Email to jienengchen01 AT gmail.com to request the preprocessed data.
 If you would like to use the preprocessed data, please use it for research purposes and do not redistribute it (following the TransUnet's License).
+- add folder "data" to place your datasets.
+- add folder "lists" to store all file names of the datasets.
+- add folder "output" to place your model output.

 ## 3. Environment
 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.